-CSL 530 - Internship I: Entering the Professional Context 2 Credits
+CSL 530 - Internship I: Entering the Professional Context

-Prerequisites: CSL 502, CSL 503, CSL 528, CSL 551, CSL 552, CSL 542, CSL 544, CSL 545 (Recommended: CSL 510, CSL 517, CSL 518, CSL 553)
+Prerequisites: CSL 502, CSL 503, CSL 528, CSL 551, CSL 552, CSL 553, CSL 542, CSL 544, CSL 545, concurrent with CSL 543 (Recommended: CSL 510, CSL 524)

 The intern will gain counseling experience under the guidance of an on-site supervisor.
 Internships are tailored to the individual student.
 Each student will achieve 250 hours of internship experience.
 This includes 125 hours of direct counseling experience, a minimum of 15 hours of on-site supervision, and 120 hours of other work in the counseling setting.
-In addition, the student will participate in a case supervision group at Mars Hill in order to receive feedback regarding the internship experience as well as give feedback to other students in their settings.
+In addition, the student will participate in a case supervision group at MHGS in order to receive feedback regarding the internship experience as well as give feedback to other students in their settings.
 If the 250 hour requirement cannot be achieved in two terms then additional terms will be required.
 Note that the additional terms do not count toward the total credits required within the degree.

-CSL 531 - Internship II

-Prerequisites: CSL 530

-The course is a continuation of the internship experience.
+CSL 531 - Internship II 2 Credits Prerequisites: CSL 530 The course is a continuation of the internship experience.